Adapted for the Internet from:

 The torus is designed to house 10,000

 people, who live around half the wheel.
-The

-The torus rotates to generate artificial
+duction.
+The torus rotates to generate

-gravity, so feet and plant roots point
+artificial gravity, so feet and plant roots

-radially towards space.
-Elevators running
+point radially towards space.
+Elevators

-along the spokes take people to the hub
+running along the spokes take people to

-arrival point for travelers (i.e., the airport).
+is the arrival point for travelers (i.e., the

 I think I better begin